bouc1620/gamepad-rxjs/README.md

   }
 );

-// every observable emits both the previous and current button states
+// Each observable emits both the previous and current joystick state.
-// this one provides the joystick's angle and pressure (distance from the center,
+// This stream provides the joystick’s angle and pressure (0–1) instead of raw x/y values. player2
-// a decimal number from 0 to 1) instead of its x and y coordinates player2
   .joystickDirection$(0)
   .pipe(